slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

  users to the [User Authorization Endpoint](#user-authorization-endpoint) with the required url parameters for OAuth.
  * `resource_widget` is required if you want to display an [App Widget](/docs/app-widget).
 Widgets are displayed for connected resources.
 For the `matchUrlPattern`, you can place `http:\\/\\/.*.localhost:5000\\/.*` for now.
- * `resource_search` is required if you want typeahead functionality when connecting an external resource to an asana task.
+ * `resource_search` is required if you want type in functionality to connect an external resource to an asana task.
  * `create_resource` is required if you want to use the [App Modal](/docs/app-modal).
 The App Modal submits data that should be used to create an external resource.